 Every week, Executive Food Editor Keith Dresser pairs each main dish with a side to give you a complete, satisfying dinner without the guesswork.
-Look for the game plan section to learn tips on how to streamline your kitchen work so dinner comes together quicker.
+Look for the game-plan section to learn tips on how to streamline your kitchen work so that dinner comes together quicker.

-Our Grilled Chicken Thighs recipe calls for grilling the chicken slowly over indirect heat, which allows its collagen to break down into gelatin so the meat tastes moist and silky.
+Our Grilled Chicken Thighs recipe calls for grilling the chicken slowly over indirect heat, which allows its collagen to break down into gelatin so that the meat tastes moist and silky.
 We coat the thighs with a bold paste, applying most of it to the flesh side so as not to introduce too much moisture to the skin that would interfere with crisping.
-To ensure that the corn in our Sautéed Corn with Cherry Tomatoes, Ricotta Salata, and Basil has rich, toasted flavor, it is important not to stir it in the skillet for a few minutes so it has a chance to brown.
+To ensure that the corn in our Sautéed Corn with Cherry Tomatoes, Ricotta Salata, and Basil has rich, toasted flavor, it is important not to stir it in the skillet while it cooks for a few minutes so that it has a chance to brown.
 Once the corn is cooked, we mix in plenty of salty ricotta salata and bright cherry tomatoes.

-Dinner 3: Thai Pork Lettuce Wraps and Baby Bok Choy
+Dinner 2: Thai Pork Lettuce Wraps and Baby Bok Choy

-To produce uniform, moist pieces of meat in our Thai Pork Lettuce Wraps, we chop the pork in the food processor and then marinate it in a little fish sauce so it will retain moisture during cooking.
+To produce uniform, moist pieces of meat in our Thai Pork Lettuce Wraps, we chop the pork in the food processor and then marinate it in a little fish sauce so that it will retain moisture during cooking.
 Next, we add sugar to balance the tart (lime juice), salty (fish sauce), and hot (dried chiles) flavors characteristic of Thai cuisine.
-Sautéed Baby Bok Choy with Shallot and Fish Sauce calls for lightly steaming the vegetable to soften its stems before it is quickly sautéed.
+Sautéed Baby Bok Choy with Shallot and Fish Sauce calls for lightly steaming the bok choy to soften its stems before it is quickly sautéed.
 A mix of fish sauce, shallots, and garlic forms the base of a salty, aromatic sauce.